 Researches prove that webinars held on Mondays and Fridays are less visited than those held on other days of the week.
 Other polls state that attendance is low on Tuesdays.
 At MyOwnConference we are sure that people will attend your webinar even on Friday night in case they see its point.
 Yet, having studied the researches we arrived at our own conclusions.

 Select the best day

 According to the survey of ON24, 28% of users are ready to visit a webinar on Monday or Thursday.
 Friday gets only 7% that are ready to attend a webinar in the view of the coming weekend.
 The weekend itself demonstrates even worse results of 2% of the people surveyed.

 Webinar attendance varies depending on the time of the day.
 When held during lunchtime and after 7 p.m. the same broadcast will gather a different number of guests.
 According to ON24, the optimum time is 11:00 a.m. — it was preferred by 22% of users.
-If held at 8 a.m., the same webinar would gather twice as less people (9%).
+If held at 8 a.m., the same webinar would gather twice as fewer people (9%).

 Plan your webinar based on feedback

 Researchers do not take into account peculiarities of your audience as well as the webinar topic.
 For instance, management webinars are more likely to be viewed during work time, while photography might be more popular in the evening.
 So, the best way to learn the time that is optimum for your audience is to ask your subscribers for it.
 Create a poll using Google forms or SurveyMonkey and send the link to it via email.
 Otherwise, enable the field with time slots at the webinar pre-registration page.

 Selecting the best time could also be possible through experimenting with holding the same webinar at different time and days of the week, followed by its statistical analysis.

 Note the time zones